38 Best Guitar Brands: Top Acoustic and Electric Guitars 2020

 These days, Rickenbacker guitars are a unique choice for guitarists looking for something with a vintage style that’s a bit off the beaten path.

-Schecter Guitar Research is a company that has really established themselves as one of the best guitar brands out there in recent years.
+Schecter Guitar Research is a company that has really established itself as one of the best guitar brands out there in recent years.
 Many of their guitars are focused on the heavy metal market, but players of any genre can find a Schecter that meets their needs.
 With superb craftsmanship and high-end appointments you’d expect to find on much more expensive guitars, they are also among the best values in the guitar world.

 Many of their guitars are based around the Schecter “C” body shape model.
-This is a great design that’s not only aesthetically pleasing, but also easy to play and sonically effective.
+This is a great design that’s not only aesthetically pleasing but also easy to play and sonically effective.

 Seagull acoustic guitars are among the best values you are going find.
 They’re made in Canada, and there’s an attention to detail and craftsmanship here you may not expect in guitars at these price points.
 The Seagull Artist series is the top of the lineup.
 You’ll find unique tonewoods and high-quality construction techniques at an affordable price.